rails-girls-summer-of-code/summer-of-code/students/application.md

 <p>This guide gives you all the information about what you will need when applying for Summer of Code.
 Please read this carefully to ensure you know about all the requirements of a good and complete application.</p>

-**Applications for Rails Girls Summer of Code 2016 will open soon.
-We'll announce the exact date here and on [twitter](http://twitter.com/railsgirlssoc), so stay tuned.**.
+**Applications for Rails Girls Summer of Code 2016 are open and will close Sunday, April 10 2016 at 18:59:00 UTC**.

 <ul>
   <li><a href="#eligibility">Who is eligible to apply?</a></li>